terrylinooo/mynote/README.txt

 = 1.0.9 =

-- Change its name from Githuber to Mynote because possible trademark issue.
+- Change its name from Githuber to Mynote because of possible trademark issue.
 - Reorganize theme files - refer to the official theme file structure.
 - Strengthen theme customizer.